kubernetes-sigs/cli-experimental/site/content/en/guides/app_deployment/publishing_bases.md

 Leave feedback on the conventions by creating an issue in the [kubectl](https://github.com/kubernetes/kubectl/issues) GitHub repository.

-Also provide feedback on new kubectl docs at the [survey](https://www.surveymonkey.com/r/JH35X82)
 {{< /alert >}}

 {{< alert color="success" title="TL;DR" >}}